Banjarmasin South Kalimantan, Indonesia Travel Guide

 Numerous options for Indonesian and Banjarese cuisine.
 Establishments like RM Lontong Orari provide comfortable meals.

-Warungs (small local eateries) and Kaki Lima (street food stalls) offer authentic, delicious, and highly affordable meals.
+Warungs (small local eateries) and Kaki Lima (street food stalls) have real, delicious, and highly affordable meals.

-A diverse selection of street food options in the evenings, a popular spot for dinner and snacks.
+A diverse selection of street food options in the evenings, a well-liked place for dinner with snacks.

 These markets mainly sell fresh produce but also offer prepared snacks and local delicacies.